keycult/keycult-resources/pages/mydoc/faq_keycult_faq.md

                         </div>
                         <div id="collapse16" class="panel-collapse collapse">
                             <div class="panel-body">
-                                We try to maintain a steady inventory of PCBs and plates available for our boards.
-If a PCB or plate is out of stock now, it'll be restocked in the near future.
+                                We usually try to maintain a steady inventory of PCBs and plates available for our boards.
+Because of the chip shortage, we are no longer able to provide extra PCBs for the time being.
+You can always check out our friend https://salvun.com/ who carries graphite PCBs that are compatible with Keycult boards.
                             </div>
                         </div>
                     </div>